Ramanand Sagar: Career

 In 1985 he directed 'Salma' which was unsuccessful at the box office and though the music of the film romance was popular, the film did not perform well at box office.

 In 1985 Sagar turned towards television with Dada Dadi Ki Kahaniyaan which was directed by Moti Sagar and produced by Ramanand Sagar.
 Then his Sagar Arts began producing serials based on Indian history.
 His directorial venture Ramayan aired its first episode on 25 January 1987.
-His next tele-serials were Krishna and Luv Kush which were both produced and directed by him.
+His next tele-serials were Luv Kush and Shri Krishna, which were both produced and directed by him.
 He also later directed Sai Baba.
 Sagar also made fantasy serials like Vikram Aur Betaal and Alif Laila.

 The Ramayan series was initially conceptualized to run for 52 episodes of 45 minutes each.
 Owing to popular demand it had to be extended thrice, eventually ending after 78 episodes.

 Sagar made a Luv Kush episode after receiving a call from PMO.